Holger Gilbert-Jespersen: Career

-Gilbert-Jespersen debuted in 1917 and started working as part of the Tivoli Concert Hall Orchestra and the Palace orchestra.
-In 1922, he debuted as a member of the Copenhagen Wind Quintet performing Carl Nielsen's Wind Quintet.
+In 1917 Gilbert-Jespersen started working as part of the Tivoli Concert Hall Orchestra and the Palace orchestra.
+In 1922, he made his debut as a member of the Copenhagen Wind Quintet performing Carl Nielsen's Wind Quintet.
 Nielsen was so taken with their performance that he began to compose a solo concerto for each member of the quintet.

 Gilbert-Jespersen soon returned to Paris to study flute with Philippe Gaubert, the conductor of the Grand Opéra.
 Nielsen wrote his Flute Concerto for him and dedicated it to him.
 Gilbert-Jespersen played the first performance in Paris in 1926.
 His playing was characterized as delicate and light, inspired by the French style of his instructors.
 Nielsen's health began to deteriorate, so only one more of the proposed solos for the members of the Copenhagen Wind Quintet was finished: the Clarinet Concerto for Aage Oxenvad, which was completed in 1928.

 From 1927 to 1956, Gilbert-Jespersen was a member of the Royal Danish Orchestra, a soloist in the wind quintet from 1929, and played in the Danish Quartet from 1935.
 Simultaneously, Gilbert-Jespersen was a professor at the Royal Danish Academy of Music from 1927 to 1962, where he trained legions of Danish flutists, including Johan Bentzon, Poul Birkelund, Franz Lemsser, and Erik Thomsen.

 During his career, he received many honors.
 He was awarded the Carl Nielsen Prize in 1954, the Danish Gramophone Record Prize in 1955, the Cultural Foundation's Honorary Award in 1958, the Schytte's Honorary Award in 1960, and the Vera and Carl Johan Michaelsen's Honorary Award in 1960.